Alternative Septic Systems

 Aerobic Treatment Systems (ATS)

 In developing countries or people who are looking to go the eco-friendly route, some people are choosing to go waterless.
 What does this mean exactly?
-Instead of using a septic tank you are basically using your toilet like a compost bin.
-Some of the toilets have a remote system which drops the waste down a chute to a compost bin.
+Instead of using a septic tank, you are basically using your toilet like a compost bin.
+Some of the toilets have a remote system that drops the waste down a chute to a compost bin.
 The bin is in a crawlspace somewhere below or outside the home.
 Not interested in composting?
 There are also incinerating toilets that will burn your waste to ash.

-If you have any questions about any of these alternative septic systems or about your traditional system, we at Mr. Rooter plumbing can easily answer any questions you have.
+If you have any questions about any of these alternative septic systems or about your traditional system, we at Mr. Rooter Plumbing can easily answer any questions you have.
 If you’re in the local Greater Syracuse area, feel free to give us a call or schedule an appointment online.